rydmike/flex_color_scheme/README.md

     return MaterialApp(
       debugShowCheckedModeBanner: false,
       title: 'FlexColorScheme',
-      // Use the custom light scheme to define a light FlexColorScheme for the
+      // Use the custom light scheme FlexColorScheme with the light factory for the
-      // app and call .toTheme method to create the slightly opinionated theme
+      // app and call `FlexColorScheme().toTheme` method to create the slightly opinionated theme
       // from the defined custom flex scheme data.
       theme: FlexColorScheme.light(colors: customFlexScheme.light).toTheme,
-      // We do the exact same definition for the dark theme, but using
-      // FlexColorScheme.dark factory and the flexSchemeColor dark scheme.
       darkTheme: FlexColorScheme.dark(colors: customFlexScheme.dark).toTheme,
-      // Use the above dark or light theme based on active themeMode.
       themeMode: themeMode,
-      // This simple example app has only one page.
       home: HomePage(
         // We pass it the current theme mode.
         themeMode: themeMode,